The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 WHERE e.department_id = d.department_id;

-The USE_NL hint specifies that the nested loop join (NL-JOIN) algorithm be used when the specified table is the left table in a join.
-The NO_USE_NL hint is the inverse operation of the USE_NL hint.
+USE_NL Hint specifies that the optimizer use the nested loop join (NL-JOIN) algorithm when the specified table is the left table in a join.
+The reverse operation is NO_USE_NL.

 We recommend that you use the